Persistent Servers that Scale Instantly & Improve End Users Experience

 Edgegap’s modern orchestration leverages the world’s first, and largest, edge network.
 It includes the ability to automatically deploy game servers to a regionless cloud network of 615+ locations worldwide, just-in-time and on-demand based on player traffic.

-For games with persistent servers like MMOs, including The Isle, Edgegap also offers the ability to deploy to a fully managed “Private Fleet” of servers with custom hardware including Bare Metal and Virtual Machines (“VMs”).
+For games with persistent servers like The Isle, Edgegap also offers the ability to deploy to a fully managed “Private Fleet” of servers with custom hardware including Bare Metal and Virtual Machines (“VMs”).

-Self-serve access to fully managed persistent servers with custom hardware locations worldwide removing Egress costs,
+Self-serve access to fully managed persistent servers with custom hardware locations worldwide removing Egress costs.

-Enterprise-grade reliability alongside DDoS Protection,
+Enterprise-grade reliability alongside DDoS Protection.

 Monitoring, analytics, and proactive alerts.

 Easy Integration & Seamless Migration: Edgegap offers simple and clear documentation, access to API references, alongside the tools and blueprint any Unreal engine project needs to integrate Edgegap’s game server orchestration.
-As they said, "[w]e especially appreciated how straightforward the migration process was and how well Edgegap integrated into our existing backend workflow.”

 Conclusion